ggruen/SwiftNetrc/README.md

 SwiftNetrc parses a .netrc file according to [the rules followed by GNU `ftp`](https://www.gnu.org/software/inetutils/manual/html_node/The-_002enetrc-file.html).

 The parser is smart enough to recognize passphrases, with some caveats (see "How the parser works" and "Known Isues" below).

-Here are some examples:
+If the input file is readable by anyone but the user, throws a SwiftNetrc.SwiftNetrcError.fileGroupOrWorldWritableOrExecutable error.

 ## Parsing examples